theKunte/dice-game/README.md

 Full House: Score 25 points if you have three of a kind and a pair.
 Small Straight: Score 30 points if you have four consecutive numbers.
 Large Straight: Score 40 points if you have five consecutive numbers.
-Yahtzee: Score 50 points if you have all five dice showing the same number.
+Strike: Score 50 points if you have all five dice showing the same number.
 Chance: Score the sum of all dice regardless of what they show.